-Remember, I’m talking about how we feel when nothing in particular is happening.
-If you or a family member is in danger, or suffering in some way, something in particular is happening, and you’re not going to be happy.
+Remember, we experience core happiness when nothing in particular is happening.
+If you lack a basic need – if you are in danger, or suffering in some way – something in particular IS happening, and you’re not going to be happy.

 Q. ‘You say there are two kinds of happiness.
 Could there be more than two kinds?’

 There are three.
-I mention the third form of happiness later, so as not to confuse the issue.
+I mention the third form of happiness later, to not confuse the point now.

 Q. ‘You are dismissive of contentment, Mr Bashful.
 Why?
 Many people are satisfied with simple contentment.
 It’s a term which indicates acceptance of one’s lot in life.
 What is wrong with contentment?’